ocsf/ocsf-docs/Understanding OCSF.md

 The `profiles` attribute is an optional array attribute of the Base Event class.
 The absence of the `profiles` attribute means no profile attributes are added as would be expected.
 Attributes defined with a profile have requirements that cannot be overridden, since profiles are themselves optional; it is assumed that the application of a profile is because those attributes are desired and can be populated.

-However some classes, such as System Activity classes, build-in the attributes of a profile, for example the `Host` profile attributes `device` and `actor` are defined in the class.
+However some classes, such as System Activity classes, built-in the attributes of a profile, for example the `Host` profile attributes `device` and `actor` are defined in the class.
 When a class definition includes the profile attributes, it still registers for that profile in the class definition so as to match any searches across events for that profile.
 In this case the class defined attribute requirement definitions take precedence.

 Core schema profiles for `Security Control`, `Host`, `Cloud`, `Container` and `Linux` (for the Linux extension described later) are shown in the below table with their attributes.